mike14747/default-react-app/README.md

 ### Linting

 -   The following files were added at the root location: **.eslintrc.json** and **.eslintignore**.
 These are my linting config and ignore files which contain my linting rules.
--   I had to remove the following line from **client/package.json** to get my root **eslint config/rules** to work for the client folder:
+-   I had to remove the following line from **client/package.json** to get my root **eslint config and rules** to work for the client folder:

 ```
 "eslintConfig": {